origami-network/docker-mailhog/README.md

 Where `X.X.X.Y` is the version of the image.

-By default the container will expose SMTP on TCP port 25.
+By default the container will expose:
+ - SMTP on TCP port 25,
+ - Web UI at URL `http://<container address>/`,
+ - Web API at URL `http://<container address>/api`).

+The `<container address>` is the IP address bind to the running instance.

 ### Sending email from PowerShell